 Additionally, we can relate these results to the LUXmobile survey, conducted by the Luxembourg City Council (Luxmobile, 2020).
-This survey reports that the free public transport policy has led to an increase in public transport usage of around 30% in 2022, further adding credibility to our estimate.
+This survey reports that the free public transport policy has led to an average increase in public transport usage of around 34% and a 38% increase among residents in 2022, further adding credibility to our estimate.
 While the descriptive analysis does not directly validate the causal estimates, the observed figures are consistent with our estimated effect size, lending further credibility to our findings.

-Finally, we calculate the associated marginal abatement cost of carbon for the policy as the government expenditure per ton of CO2 abated.
+Further, we calculate the associated marginal abatement cost of carbon for the policy as the government expenditure per ton of CO_2 abated.
 A simple calculation takes the foregone revenue from ticket sales of around 41 Mio.
-Euros and compares it to the tons of CO2 emissions abated according to our estimates.
-The latter are calculated as the counterfactual post-treatment emissions for Luxembourg: $\frac{1}{T{post}} \sum{t=T{pre}+1}^{T} CO2{t}^{tr}/(1-\hat{\tau}),$ where tr indicates the treated unit.
-With this back-of-the-envelop calculation, we estimate a marginal abatement cost of EUR 156 per ton of carbon.
+Euros and compares it to the tons of CO_2 emissions abated according to our estimates.
+The latter are calculated as the counterfactual post-treatment emissions for Luxembourg: $\frac{1}{T{post}} \sum{t=T{pre}+1}^{T} CO{2t}^{tr} / (1 - \hat{\tau})$, where tr indicates the treated unit.
+With this back-of-the-envelop calculation, we estimate a marginal abatement cost of EUR 114 per ton of carbon.
 This is, of course, a crude estimate and does not capture the full costs nor the additional non-CO2-benefits of the policy.
 As Hahn et al. (2024) argue, such calculations overlook the benefits to inframarginal individuals-those who do not alter their behavior in response to the policy-thereby potentially underestimating the policy's overall effectiveness.
 They suggest a more comprehensive approach, the Marginal Value of Public Funds (MVPF) framework, which captures these benefits and provides a more accurate assessment of the policy's impact.
 We leave such detailed calculations to future research.